AdithNG/Hydroponic-Monitoring-System/README.md

 - **Firebase Integration**: Stores and retrieves sensor data and predictions from a Firebase Realtime Database.

 ## Architecture
-HydroLearn is composed of three main components:
+HydroSense is composed of three main components:
 1. **Data Collection**: Sensor data is collected and pushed to Firebase in real-time.
 2. **Machine Learning Predictions**: A machine learning model is trained to predict future conditions based on past sensor data.
 3. **Alerts & Visualization**: Real-time alerts are sent, and sensor data is visualized through a Python-based graph with custom thresholds for temperature, humidity, and pH.